masterofobzene/UserScriptRepo/README.md

 -----------

-[Stable Diffusion FORGE quick access buttons](https://github.com/masterofobzene/UserScriptRepo/raw/refs/heads/main/SFW/SDForge.user.js) Shows a copy of the most used buttons: "generate", "Reuse seed", "random seed" and "hires.fix" toggle.
-Also it ha a box showing the current seed (mostly for knowing if you are on -1 or reusing)
+[Stable Diffusion FORGE quick access buttons](https://github.com/masterofobzene/UserScriptRepo/raw/refs/heads/main/SFW/SDForge.user.js) Shows a copy of the most used buttons: "generate", "Reuse seed", "random seed", "save image" and "hires.fix" toggle.
+Also it has a box showing the current seed (mostly for knowing if you are on -1 or reusing).
+Mind that the 📌 instead of ♻ icons are because I moded them, not part of this script.

 <img src="https://github.com/user-attachments/assets/675c1821-aee9-4a7f-afac-209ded7bf097" height="400" width="400">